-I use my camera as an artist would use a paintbrush and think about my work as visual alchemy -- a transformation not of matter but of color, light, line and gesture.
-In-camera techniques such as intentional camera movement (ICM) and up to nine multiple exposures in a single image are the primary tools of my alchemy.
-They work in a way that is simultaneously controllable and unpredictable, allowing me to challenge reality and capture a feeling, emotion or impression rather than simply recording what lies in front of my lens.
-My approach also guarantees that each of my images are truly unique and non-reproducible, even by me.
-Patience, experimentation and the benevolence of the photography gods also play a key role in the creation of my images.
+The offspring of two photographers, I’m convinced an inescapable passion for photography is imprinted on my DNA.
+I was raised on film and in a darkroom and believe the essence of photography is the art and science of painting with light.
+I use my camera as an artist would use a paintbrush and think about my work as visual alchemy: a transformation not of matter into gold but rather of light, color, line and gesture into images.
+Techniques such as intentional camera movement (ICM) and multiple exposure — layering up to nine exposures into a single image in-camera, often with color balance changes along the way — are the primary tools of my alchemy.
+These techniques work in a way that are simultaneously controllable and unpredictable, allowing me to challenge reality and capture a feeling, emotion or impression rather than simply recording what lies in front of my lens.
+My approach also guarantees that each of my images is truly unique and non-reproducible, even by me.
+Patience, experimentation and the benevolence of the photography gods are also integral to the creation of my images.

-Based in Stamford, Connecticut, I am a travel-inspired fine art and editorial photographer focusing on the creation of intimate and grand portraits of the natural and man-made environments around the globe.
-I won my first photography contest at P.S.
-27 in Yonkers, NY when I was in the sixth grade and don't remember when photography wasn’t a part of my life.
+Based in Stamford, Connecticut, I won my first photography contest when I was in the 6th grade at P.S.
+27 in Yonkers, NY and can't remember when photography wasn’t a part of my life.

 After a successful 30+ year career in strategic communications, marketing and advertising, I had an epiphany early one morning and decided to leave the corporate world behind in 2012 to pursue my photography full-time.
 My work is now part of private/individual and corporate collections nationwide, including Memorial Sloan Kettering Cancer Center, the Burke Rehabilitation Hospital and Willow Gardens Memory Care Center.